Related: See EWSD Transportation Policy

 Combine routes (extending length and duration of routes)

 Expand/Adjust walk-to-school zones

 Increase zones to be served by public transportation

 Reduce transportation provided to resident high school students

 Reduce transportation provided to other resident students at other schools and grade levels

 Reduce transportation provided for tuition students which can be reallocated to serve resident students

 School Bell Time Management

-School times are a critical consideration in the safety, efficiency, and effectiveness of the Transportation Department.
+School times are a critical consideration in the safety, efficiency, and effectiveness of the District’s overall transportation system.
 The department appreciates that school times have implications well beyond just transportation services and any change can be highly disruptive to parents, staff, and the public.
-Therefore, it is in the intent of the department to support a process that defines a timeline for consideration of any school time changes that will allow for sufficient time to analyze any potential changes and communicate any changes to all internal and external stakeholders.
+Therefore, it is in the intent of the department to support and inform EWSD administration in their consideration of any bell time changes.

 Student Privacy & Confidentiality